fcavallarin/wirebrowser/README.md

 ---

 ### **Memory — Origin Trace (BDHS)**
-Capture snapshots on each debugger pause to locate the exact line responsible for object creation or mutation.
+Capture snapshots on each debugger pause to locate the user-land function responsible for object creation or mutation.

 ![Origin Trace](./docs/screenshots/wirebrowser-memory-origin-trace.png)